bollu/bollu.github.io/README.txt

 # Big list of quotes

+> There are cathedrals everywhere for those with eyes to see.

 > The advantages of implicit definition over construction are
 > roughly those of theft over honest toil.